dmalakwen/moringa/README.md

-# moringa
+# dmalakwen

 # This is a little website about me.
 Very simple and staright forward.

-#### {This website desciribes me}, {4th April 2020}
+#### This website desciribes me, 4th April 2020
 #### By Daniel Malakwen
 ## Description
-{TThis is a simple html/css page that describes in a nut shell about me.I have  highlighted my knowledge and skills . }
+This is a simple html/css page that describes in a nut shell about me.I have  highlighted my knowledge and skills .

 ## Setup/Installation Requirements
 *Clone this repo then open your with your favorite browser.
-{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-Do I need to install any dependencies?
-How should I set up my databases?
-Is there other code this app depends on?}

 ## Known Bugs
-{None at the moment.
-Will document as soon as it arises }
+None at the moment.
+Will document as soon as it arises

 ## Technologies Used
-I used HTML and CSS. }
+I used HTML and CSS.

 ## Support and contact details
-{contact me for any assistance or if you want to make a contribution towards this project}
+contact me for any assistance or if you want to make a contribution towards this project

 ### License
-*{The MIT License (MIT)
+The MIT License (MIT)

-Copyright (c) 2015 - Igor Antun

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal